-Project Objective(s) 1 Project Objective Indicator(s) Baseline Target Means of Verification Risks and Assumptions Overall objective: To build and enh diversified, resilient and sustainable ents through promoting Building and enhancing adaptive capacities of vulnerable smallholder farmers through resilient livelihood 0 43,400 people (50% of whom women direct beneficiaries, and ~217,000 as indirect beneficiaries).
+Project Objective (s) 1 Project Objective Indicator(s) Baseline Target Means of Verification Risks and Assumptions Overall objective: To build and enh diversified, resilient and sustainable vents through promoting Building and enhancing adaptive capacities of vulnerable smallholder farmers through resilient livelihood options and access to finance for investment in three target sectors in five provinces in Zambia AF Core indicator: Number of beneficiaries (direct and indirect) 0 43,400 people (50% of whom women direct beneficiaries, and ~217,000 as indirect beneficiaries).
 Project M & E reports Field technical visits Progress reports Mid-term and final project evaluations Community engagement is sustained throughout the life of the project Government continues to demonstrate the same level of political will towards the project COVID-19 pandemic does not escalate to cause the halting of project field activities National peace and stability continue Extreme weather events such as floods and droughts do not disrupt project activities, including causing migration of beneficiaries.
 Project Outcome Project Outcome Indicator(s) Fund Output Target Means of Verification Risks and Assumptions Component 1.
-Enabling environme evels to secure the upta ake of livelihood options Outcome 1.
-Fostered national and local level technical capacity to support the uptake of resilience measures Number of people with access to reliable, evidence-based extension services 0 43,400 direct beneficiaries Project M & E reports Field technical visits Progress reports Mid-term evaluation; and Final project evaluations Community engagement is sustained throughout the life of the project Government continues to demonstrate the same level of political will towards the project COVID-19 pandemic does not escalate to cause the halting of project field activities National peace and stability continue
+Enabling environm evels to secure the upt ake of livelihood options Outcome 1.
+Fostered national and local level technical capacity to support the uptake of resilience measures Number of people with access to reliable, evidence- based extension services 0 43,400 direct beneficiaries Project M & E reports Field technical visits Progress reports Mid-term evaluation; and Final project evaluations Community engagement is sustained throughout the life of the project Government continues to demonstrate the same level of political will towards the project COVID-19 pandemic does not escalate to cause the halting of project field activities National peace and stability continue